Austin Aries: Return to MLW (2025–present)

+Aries made his return to Major League Wrestling (MLW) as a commentator at Battle Riot VII.
+On August 20, Aries made his return to in-ring competition.
+He defeated Kushida in the first round of the 2025 Opera Cup tournament and Paul London in the quarterfinals, but then lost to Místico in the semifinals.
+On February 7, 2026 at Lucha Apocalypto, Aries defeated Blue Panther to win the MLW National Openweight Championship.
+From June 11 till September 12, Aries participated in the 2026 Opera Cup, defeating Tracy Williams in the first round, Trevor Lee in the second round, and LaBron Kozone in the third round, before defeating Matt Riddle in the final on MLW Fusion to win the Opera Cup.

 In other media

 Prior to working for WWE, Aries provided the voice for the main character Jacob Cass in the Road to WrestleMania mode of the WWE '12 video game.
 Aries later appeared as himself only on WWE 2K17 as a downloadable character as part of the "Future Stars" pack.

 Personal life

 Solwold Jr. has been a vegan since 2011 and has appeared in PETA videos encouraging the lifestyle.
 From 2012 to 2018, he was in a relationship with fellow professional wrestler Thea Trinidad (best known under the ring names "Rosita" and "Zelina Vega").
 Growing up, Solwold Jr. played football and baseball.
 He is a supporter of the Green Bay Packers, Milwaukee Brewers, and Milwaukee Bucks.
 He has the Chinese character Ram (羊) tattooed on his upper left arm to signify the Chinese translation for Aries, his zodiac sign, and the latter part of his ring name.
 As of early 2018, Solwold Jr. was residing in Orlando, Florida.

 On March 31, 2021, Solwold Jr. temporarily deactivated his Twitter account after receiving backlash for his views criticizing the COVID-19 vaccine.